erupt321/ruptchat/README.md

 	//rchat size <font size> (Change font size, this will increase whole window size)

 	//rchat font <font name> (Change font, some fonts that are grossly different sizes will affect clickables)

+	//rchat bold (Toggle Bold for current font, if font doesn't have a bold variant may error out)

+	//rchat italic (Toggle Italic for current font, if font doesn't have a italic variant may error out)

 	//rchat stroke_alpha <0-255> (Change text stroke transparency)